feathers-plus/graphql-resolvers-ast/README.md

 };
 ```

-## Example of Query Using Overlapping Fragments
+## Example of a Query Using Overlapping Fragments

-*Overlapping* fragments result in multiple `fields` entries.
+*Overlapping* fragments result in multiple context.fields entries.

 ```js
 const query = `